Exciting BCBA Jobs: What it’s Like to Work as a Travel BCBA with Hopebridge

 “I’m never bored.
 Every weekend we find something new to do.
 I know I won’t be in this place forever, which makes every day we spend here a gift,” said Alycia.
 “I get to explore while still making an impact during the week.”

-Both of Alycia’s placements have already made on centers’ patients, families and teams, as well as on her own personal and professional life.
+Both of Alycia’s placements have already made an impact on centers’ patients, families and teams, as well as on her own personal and professional life.

 At High Point, she worked with a patient who started therapy with a high amount of challenging behaviors, including severe self-injury, aggression and hour-long tantrums, which often took the place of more functional communication.
 In a short amount of time, this child has made a tremendous amount of progress and reduced the amount of each of these behaviors significantly, which has allowed him to experience more joy and new activities.